itzmealvin/BLOCKCHAIN_iuVecCert/packages/client/public/markdown/using-issuer.md

   from the `requests` folder.
 - `-o, —-output [directory]`: The path to the output ZIP result directory (default: "../../embedded/")
+- `-d, --delete`: Delete the VCDRe and SVCD files for security (default: true)
 - `-h, —-help`: Displays help information for the command.

 _Example usage:_